 In the edit tab, change all the values according to your article and click the Save for this Post button.

 And, that’s it!
-If you still have any questions on using Schema Templates, feel free to reach our support team – we’re always here to help.
+We hope the tutorial was helpful in getting started with Schema Templates.
+Now, you can start exploring various Schema Markup types and extensive properties on your website.
+If you still have any questions on using Schema Templates, please feel free to reach our support team directly from here, and we’re always here to help.

 Was this article helpful?